AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 Inputs File
 ======================
 MicroGridsPy models are defined, mainly, through .py files, which are both human-readable and computer-readable, .csv files (simple tabular format) for time series and .dat files for data inputs.
 All the input files are collected inside a single directory called 'Inputs'.
-The layout of that directory typically looks roughly like this (> denotes directories, - files):
+The layout of that directory typically looks roughly like this:

-* >Parameters
+* Parameters.dat: it contains the primary configuration and parameters of the model.
+It includes system characteristics, economic parameters, and technology-specific data.

-       * -Parameters.dat
+* Time Series

-* >Time Series
+  * Demand.csv: it contains the electricity demand data in a time series format.
+It reflects the energy consumption pattern of the grid or area being modeled.

-       * -Demand.csv
+  * RES Time Series.csv: it holds the renewable energy sources' (RES) generation data.
+It includes time series data for sources like solar and wind, reflecting their varying generation over time.
-       * -RES Time Series.csv
+  * Grid Availability.csv: it provides data on the availability of the grid (matrix of 0 and 1).
+It includes information about grid downtime, which is crucial for planning backup or alternative energy sources.
-       * -Grid Availability.csv
+  * Direct Emissions.csv: it contains data related to emissions directly associated with the energy system's operation.
+It's essential for assessing the environmental impact of the minigrid.
-       * -Direct Emissions.csv
+  * WT Power Curve.csv: it details the power curve of wind turbines (WT).
+It specifies the relationship between wind speed and the generated power, crucial for modeling wind energy production.

-       * -WT Power Curve.csv
+Each of these files plays a pivotal role in the modeling process, providing necessary data inputs for an accurate representation and analysis of the energy system.
+They could be directly imported exogenously or simulate and generate endogenously within the model (refer to :doc:`advanced`)

 Model Configuration